Burma campaign (1944–1945): Indian National Army

 Another force nominally under Japanese control was the Indian National Army, a force mainly composed of former prisoners of war and volunteers from the Indian expatriate communities in British Malaya and Burma.
 Its commander in chief was Subhas Chandra Bose.
 During the 1945 campaign, some INA units fought stoutly against the Allies but others deserted or capitulated readily.
-The Japanese had alienated many of the INA by denying them equipment and supplies, or by using them as labourers and carriers rather than as fighting troops.
+The Japanese had alienated many of the INA by giving them low priority for equipment and supplies, or by using them as labourers and carriers rather than as fighting troops.
 Their morale was also affected in some units by the obvious turn of fortune against the Japanese.

 Campaign

 Southern front

 The Japanese Twenty-eighth Army, commanded by Lieutenant General Shozo Sakurai, defended the coastal Arakan region and the lower Irrawaddy valley.
 The 54th Division defended the Mayu Peninsula and Kaladan River valley, the 55th Division garrisoned several ports and part of southern Burma (with a regiment on Mount Popa in Central Burma) and the 72nd Independent Mixed Brigade was stationed around the oilfields at Yenangyaung on the Irrawaddy.

 The Allied forces in Arakan were controlled by the XV Indian Corps under Lieutenant General Philip Christison.
 The Corps' first major objective was Akyab Island, at the end of the Mayu Peninsula.
 The island held a port and an important airfield which the Allies planned to use as a base from which to deliver supplies by air to the troops in Central Burma.
 An attempt to capture the island in 1943 had been defeated, a second attempt in early 1944 gained some ground but was abandoned because of monsoon rains and lack of resources.

 As the monsoon ended in late 1944, XV Corps resumed the advance on Akyab for the third year in succession.
 The 25th Indian Division advanced on Foul Point and Rathedaung at the end of the Mayu Peninsula, being supplied by landing craft over beaches to avoid the risk of Japanese attacks against their lines of communication.
 The 82nd (West Africa) Division cleared the valley of the Kalapanzin River before crossing a mountain range into the Kaladan River valley, while the 81st (West Africa) Division advanced down the Kaladan River, repeating the move it had made in early 1944.
 The two African divisions converged on Myohaung near the mouth of the Kaladan River, cutting the supply lines of the Japanese troops in the Mayu Peninsula.
 The Japanese evacuated Akyab Island on 31 December 1944.
 It was occupied by XV Corps without resistance two days later.

 The 82nd Division next attacked south along the coastal plain, while the 25th Indian Division, with 3 Commando Brigade under command, made amphibious landings further south to catch the Japanese in a pincer movement.
-First ashore was No. 42 (Royal Marine) Commando on the south-eastern face of the Myebon Peninsula on 12 January 1945.
+First ashore was 42 Commando on the south-eastern face of the Myebon Peninsula on 12 January 1945.
 Over the next few days the commandos and a brigade of 25th Division cleared the peninsula and denied the Japanese the use of the many waterways along the Arakan coast.